kathygm9/Module-21-Challenge/README.md

 *6,461  parameters were created by a three-layer training model.
 The first attempt was just over 73% accuracy close to 75%.*

-What steps did you take in your attempts to increase model performance?
-*No*

 **Summary**